golang/proposal/design/16339-alias-decls.md

 many tools.
 For instance, type switches assuming only the kinds of objects now in existence in go/types would need to be extended to handle aliases, should they show up in the public API.
-The go/types’ Info.Uses map, which currently mapes identifiers to objects, will require especial attention: Should it record the alias to object references, or only the original names?
+The go/types’ Info.Uses map, which currently maps identifiers to objects, will require especial attention: Should it record the alias to object references, or only the original names?

 At first glance, since an alias is simply another name for an object, it would